Call Us Now

 Central Texas Roofing Expert

 If your neighborhood got hit by hail recently, your roof may be damaged even if it looks fine from the driveway.
-In Central Texas, hail damage to asphalt shingles is usually invisible from the ground, but it is accelerating the aging of your roof and can void your warranty, trigger leaks months later, and close your insurance filing window if you wait too long.
+In Central Texas, hail damage to asphalt shingles is usually invisible from the ground – but it is accelerating the aging of your roof, can void your warranty, and will close your insurance filing window if you wait too long to document it.

-Altitude Roofing has been inspecting and repairing hail-damaged roofs across Austin and Central Texas for over 20 years.
-We hold an all-lines insurance adjuster license and follows HAAG engineering inspection protocols, which means our damage reports hold up under adjuster scrutiny, and denied claims get reopened.
-We know what real storm damage looks like and how to document it properly whether you’re going through insurance or paying out of pocket.
+Altitude Roofing is the hail damage roofing contractor in Austin homeowners call when they need it done right.
+We are a family-owned, GAF Master Elite certified roofing company that has been inspecting and repairing hail-damaged roofs across Austin and Central Texas for over 20 years.
+Our owner, Mr Nichols, holds an all-lines insurance adjuster license and follows HAAG engineering inspection protocols – which means our damage reports hold up under adjuster scrutiny, and denied claims get reopened.
+Whether you need targeted hail damage repair, a full hail damage roof replacement, or help navigating an insurance claim, we handle every step in-house.

 Get Your Free Inspection